-Mountain biking, horseback riding, and motorized recreational activities are restricted to town roads.
+Mountain biking, horseback riding, and motorized recreational activities (including snowmobiling) are restricted to town roads.

 Directions to the land: From Stowe Village take Route 100 north to Brush Hill Road.
 Turn right and follow Brush Hill Road up to the top of the hill where it takes a sharp right turn at the Morrill Farm and becomes Brownsville Road.
 The closest portion of the property will be an open field on the right in half a mile.
 Brownsville Road then continues through Brownsville-Story Ridge Forest and connects on the other side of the property with Moss Glen Falls Road.

 - <link news detail news-750-acre-brownsville-tract-in-stowe-becomes-state-forest>750-Acre Brownsville Tract in Stowe Becomes State Forest

 - <link news detail news-stowe-land-trust-exceeds-brownsville-forest-campaign-goals-early>Stowe Land Trust Exceeds Brownsville Forest Campaign Goals Early

 - <link news detail press-stowe-land-trust-launches-community-campaign-to-protect-brownsville-forest>Stowe Land Trust Launches Community Campaign to Protect Brownsville Forest

 - <link news detail press-big-gift-aids-push-to-save-a-key-forest>Big Gift Aids Push to Save a Key Forest

 - <link news detail slt-receives-5-million-toward-purchase-of-750-acre-brownsville-forest>SLT Receives $5 Million Toward Purchase of 750-acre Brownsville Forest